godotengine/godot-docs/classes/class_tilemap.rst

 - void **update_bitmask_area** **(** :ref:`Vector2<class_Vector2>` position **)**

-Applies autotiling rules to the cell (and its adjacent cells) referenced by its grid-based x and y coordinates.
+Applies autotiling rules to the cell (and its adjacent cells) referenced by its grid-based X and Y coordinates.

 .. _class_TileMap_method_update_bitmask_region:

 - void **update_bitmask_region** **(** :ref:`Vector2<class_Vector2>` start=Vector2( 0, 0 ), :ref:`Vector2<class_Vector2>` end=Vector2( 0, 0 ) **)**

-Applies autotiling rules to the cells in the given region (specified by grid-based x and y coordinates).
+Applies autotiling rules to the cells in the given region (specified by grid-based X and Y coordinates).

 Calling with invalid (or missing) parameters applies autotiling rules for the entire tilemap.